 Due to the fact that my real father died of a heart attack, and my mother had her first heart attack around my age, and her first stroke not long afterward, I take this very seriously.

-I stopped taking the hormone replacements the doctor had subscribed and replaced them with flaxseed.
+I stopped taking the hormone replacements the doctor had prescribed and replaced them with flaxseed.
 Flaxseed is known for its phytoestrogens, which mimics estrogen in the body.

 I now HIGHLY recommend this supplement to your daily diet, as I’ve reaped great benefits.